 One of the primary challenges facing solid-state batteries is the interfacial stability between the solid electrolyte and the electrodes.
 High interfacial impedance is a significant barrier to the commercialization of SSBs, as it can lead to inefficient ion transport and reduced battery performance (Feng, 2024; Wang et al., 2020).

 The solid-solid contact necessary for effective ion conduction often increases resistance, severely limiting the battery’s efficiency.
-This interfacial challenge is compounded by the mechanical and chemical instability that can occur at the electrode/electrolyte interface, which can lead to rapid capacity decay and failure of the battery (Liu, 2023; Chen et al., 2019).
+This interfacial challenge is compounded by the mechanical and chemical instabilities that can occur at the electrode/electrolyte interface, leading to rapid capacity decay and battery failure (Liu, 2023; Chen et al., 2019).

 Moreover, the mechanical properties of solid electrolytes present another hurdle.
 While solid electrolytes are generally more stable than their liquid counterparts, they can be brittle and susceptible to cracking under stress.
-This brittleness can lead to the formation of voids and cracks, further exacerbating interfacial issues and resulting in dendrite growth, potentially causing short circuits.
+This brittleness can lead to the formation of voids and cracks, further exacerbating interfacial issues and potentially causing dendrite growth, which can result in short circuits.
 Developing flexible and mechanically robust solid electrolytes is essential to mitigate these risks and improve the overall durability of solid-state batteries (Liu et al., 2020; Yang et al., 2021; Chen et al., 2019).

 Temperature sensitivity is another significant concern for solid-state batteries.
 Polymer-based solid electrolytes, while offering some advantages, can suffer from performance degradation at elevated temperatures due to shrinkage and deformation.
 This sensitivity limits the operational temperature range of solid-state batteries, which is critical for automotive applications that require reliable performance across varying environmental conditions (Hu, 2024; Wang et al., 2020).